Dennis Nilsen: Confession

 Under English law, the police had forty-eight hours in which to charge Nilsen or release him.
 Assembling the remains of the victims killed at Cranley Gardens on the floor of Hornsey mortuary, Professor Bowen was able to confirm the fingerprints on one body matched those on police files of Sinclair.
-At 5:40 p.m. on 11 February, Nilsen was charged with Sinclair's murder, and a statement revealing this was released to the press.
+At 5:40p.m. on 11February, Nilsen was charged with Sinclair's murder, and a statement revealing this was released to the press.
 Formal questioning of Nilsen began the same evening, with Nilsen agreeing to be represented by a solicitor (a facility he had earlier declined).
 Police interviewed Nilsen on sixteen separate occasions over the following days, in interviews which totalled over thirty hours.

 Nilsen was adamant that he was uncertain as to why he had killed, simply saying, "I'm hoping you will tell me that" when asked his motive for the murders.
 He was adamant that the decision to kill was not made until moments before the act of murder.
 Most victims had died by strangulation; on several occasions, he had drowned the victims once they had been strangled into unconsciousness.
 Once the victim had been killed, he typically bathed the victim's body, shaved any hair from the torso to conform it to his physical ideal, then applied makeup to any obvious blemishes upon the skin.
 The body was usually dressed in socks and underpants, before Nilsen draped the victims around him as he talked to the corpse.
 With most victims, Nilsen masturbated as he stood alongside or knelt above the body, and Nilsen confessed to having occasionally engaged in intercrural sex with his victims' bodies, but repeatedly stressed to investigators he had never actually penetrated his victims – explaining that his victims were "too perfect and beautiful for the pathetic ritual of commonplace sex".